-The respondent was taken to the local police station by regular police officers in blue uniforms where he was interrogated for approximately 3 to 4 hours by several male police officers asking him where he was directed to.
-After some time alone at the station, more and more people were brought to the same police station so that in the end a total number of about 20 people, mostly from Pakistan were with him.
+The respondent was taken to a place that he describes as the local police station by regular police officers in blue uniforms where he was interrogated for approximately 3 to 4 hours by several male police officers asking him where he was directed to.
+After some time alone at the station, more and more people were brought to the same police station so that in the end a total number of about 20 people, mainly from Pakistan were with him.
 The police officers took the respondent’s mobile phone, his money, and his passport.

 “I gave him [police officer] the passport and one policeman did this [makes a sign of tearing something apart in the air] in front of my face.”

-Besides discriminatory insults and shouting, the respondent also suffered physical violence in the police station: When police officers gave him a cigarette which he refused due to the fastening of Ramadan – he says.
-Police officers in Samobor struck him with a wooden stick on the back provoking bruises on the shoulder blade and punched him in the face hurting his mouth and teeth what provoked persistent pain in his mouth.
+Besides discriminatory insults and shouting, the respondent also suffered physical violence at the police station: Police officers gave him a cigarette which he refused due to the fastening of Ramadan – he says.
+Police officers in Samobor struck him with a wooden stick on the back provoking bruises on the shoulder blade and punched him in the face hurting his mouth and teeth and provoking persistent pain in his mouth.

 After approximately three to four hours at the station, the respondent and about 20 other people were forced to enter a police vehicle, described as a prisoner’s transportation car without windows, by officers in black uniforms and ski masks covering their faces, which matches the uniform worn by Croatian intervention police.

 Due to the lack of space in the van, the transit group was forced to stand during the whole car ride.
-The van stopped around 30 km from Velika Kladuša at the border and the police officers made the people step out one by one of the car, shouting at them; “go, go” and simultaneously striking them with batons.
-After that, they forced everybody to take of their clothes and asked the respondent for money.
+The van stopped around 30 km far away from Velika Kladuša at the border, as the respondent describes, and the police officers made the people step out one by one of the car, shouting at them; “go, go” and at the same time beat them with batons.
+After that, they forced everybody to take off their clothes and asked the respondent for money.

 “I said I already gave you money I don’t have more.
 Can you please give me back my phone and my cigarettes?”

-Wearing only underwear he had to walk to Velika Kladuša for around 30 Kilometers.
+Wearing only underwear he had to walk to Velika Kladuša.